mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

 ### MAU Engagement Lifecycle Segments

-Monthly active users are classified into **engagement lifecycle segments**.
+Monthly active users are categorized into **engagement lifecycle segments**.
 There are 5 engagement lifecycle segments: Persisted, First-Time Active, Reengaged, Newly Disengaged, and Disengaged.
-Each segment is derived from a user's event timeline.
+Each segment is derived from the timeline from when a user performs an event.
 Each Engagement Lifecycle Segment is defined as follows:

 * **First-Time Active**: The first time a user performs an event on the Mattermost platform and is classified as a Monthly Active User.
 * **Reengaged**: A user performs an event for the first time after >= 31 days of inactivity on the Mattermost platform.